 Carefully Craft Your Culture

 A carefully crafted culture creates competitive advantage.
 It improves quality of work, boosts productivity, engagement, and retention, and reduces stress and healthcare costs.

 But if this isn’t a current focus at your company, where do you even start?

 A team brainstorming session can be an excellent first step.
 Involving your people in culture discussions can make them feel invested and as important as they really are.
 They’re also the ones who will be able to quickly identify what needs to change, along with the most effective approaches.

 Give your leaders the responsibility of planning regular team building events.
 This can be anything from fun, off-site events to a team appreciation lunch at the office.
 The goal should always be to bring the team closer and help them maintain better relationships, generating understanding and a deeper respect for each other.

 Put Your People First

-Done right, the goal-setting process can create a shared vision that makes your teams feel inspired and connected.
+Done right, setting smart goals for your accountants can create a shared vision that makes your teams feel inspired and connected.
 And when the strategies within that vision meaningfully contribute to the entire organization, you can count on a higher level of buy-in.

 It all comes down to putting your people first and setting them up for success.
 If you continually look to the future of finance and equip your teams for the new digital landscape, your F&A organization will thrive.

 Read this ebook to discover five ways technology can help your F&A teams move to modern accounting and thrive in this virtual world.